tjelvar-olsson/biologists-guide-to-computing/source/data-visualisation.rst

     +                  size=Petal.Width,
     +                  color=Species)) + geom_point()

-In the above the secondary prompt, represented by ``+``, denotes a continuation line.
+In the above the secondary prompt, represented by the plus character (``+``), denotes a continuation line.
 In other words R interprets the above as one line of code.

 .. _ggplot-aesthetic-scatter-plot:
 .. figure:: images/ggplot_aesthetic_scatter_plot.png